dpi-tta-lessons/html-css-basics/content.md

 ## Changing Style with One Attribute

+When the web was first created in the early 1990s, HTML came first.
+It was designed to describe the structure of content — like headings, paragraphs, links, and lists — not how it looked.

+Back then, web pages were mostly text, and there wasn’t much visual styling.
+Everything looked pretty plain.

+As the web grew, people wanted more control over how things looked — colors, fonts, spacing, layout, and more.
+But HTML wasn’t built for that.

+So in 1996, a new language was introduced: CSS — **Cascading Style Sheets**.

+- HTML: what the content is
+- CSS: how the content looks

+This separation makes websites easier to build, update, and manage.
+It’s like having one person write the article (HTML) and another do the design (CSS).

-You can style things right in your HTML using the `style` attribute:
+You can style things using CSS right in your HTML using the `style` attribute:

 ```html
 <p style="color: red;">Red text</p>
 ```
 {: .repl }

 This tells the browser to display the text in red.
-CSS stands for **Cascading Style Sheets** — it’s how we style HTML.

 <aside>
 Using a `style` attribute works, but 'inline styles' are generally considered a code smell.
 It’s better to use CSS style rules.
 (We'll show you how soon)